mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 timeout is exceeded.
 The timeout is configurable with the `script_timeout` parameter.

+In addition to this, the output of the script is logged into the MaxScale log file.
+The message is logged on the matching log level if it is prefixed with one of `alert:`, `error:`, `warning:`, `notice:`, `info:` or `debug:`.
+If no prefix is provided, the message is logged on the notice level.

 For more information, refer to the [monitor documentation](../Monitors/Monitor-Common.md).

 ### Read-only Administrative Users